piratecash/pirate/doc/README.md

-Cosanta Core
+PirateCash Core
 ==========

-This is the official reference wallet for Cosanta digital currency and comprises the backbone of the Cosanta peer-to-peer network.
-You can [download Cosanta Core](https://www.dash.org/downloads/) or [build it yourself](#building) using the guides below.
+This is the official reference wallet for PirateCash digital currency and comprises the backbone of the PirateCash peer-to-peer network.
+You can [download PirateCash Core](https://www.dash.org/downloads/) or [build it yourself](#building) using the guides below.

 Running
 ---------------------